johnulist/PrestashopConnectorBundle/Resources/doc/fields_list.md

 Here you have to complete the information allowing the Prestashop connector to access your Prestashop:

-- the soap user and the Soap api key you've defined in Prestashop,
+- the REST api key you've defined in Prestashop,
-- the url of your Prestashop and the Wsdl url (this last one should already be completed at the profile creation),
+- the url of your Prestashop,
 - optional: the http login and password protecting the acces of your Prestashop (if there is any, of course),
 - the default Prestashop store view (which is name `default` on Prestashop first install),
 - the default Akeneo locale you want to map to this default storeview,